xyPeng-xd/learngit/readme.txt

-This is a test txt.
+This is a test txt but modified.
+Git is a free software.